AdobeDocs/commerce-cloud-service.en/help/getting-started/onboarding.md

 ---
 # Onboarding to Experience Cloud

-After Adobe provisions an organization (tenant) for your company, you as a Business Owner, or your designated System Administrator, should receive an email confirming your Administrative rights.
+After Adobe provisions an Experience Cloud organization (tenant) for your company, you as a Business Owner, or your designated System Administrator, should receive an email confirming your Administrative rights.
 To access the Adobe Admin Console, follow the instructions in the email.

 ## Access management with Admin Console